Lawrencedacastellanza/Robotic-Arm-Control/README.md

 ## Code Overview

 ### GUI Setup
-The setup function initializes the sketch, loads a logo image, sets up a 3D screen, and initializes the ControlP5 GUI object.
+The setup function colouralizes the sketch, loads a logo image, sets up a 3D screen, and initializes the ControlP5 GUI object.
 It also creates six round sliders for each servo.

 ### Draw Function
 The draw function is executed in an infinite loop and sets up the 3D environment.
 It creates the various parts of the robotic arm and updates their positions based on the slider values.